Global development governance and effectiveness

 In 2011 Governments, NGOs, private sector organisations and other development partners came together to discuss and agree broad principles for effective development cooperation.
 The Busan Agreement recognised the value that all development partners bring to international development cooperation, and set out broad principles for cooperation: ownership of development priorities by developing countries, a focus on results, inclusive partnerships, transparency and accountability.

-Australia is a strong supporter of the GPEDC and continues to engage in its global monitoring activities and high-level meetings.
-Australia contributed to the 2016 global monitoring round of the GPEDC, which drew record participation and diversity–81 developing countries, 125 development partners, and hundreds of civil society organisations, private sector representatives, and foundations participated.
-The monitoring round focused on strengthening developing country institutions; transparency and predictability of development cooperation; gender equality; and multi-stakeholder partnerships.
+Australia is a strong supporter of the GPEDC and continues to support its global monitoring activities and high-level meetings.
+Australia participates in the GPEDC’s global monitoring rounds, which draw participants from developing countries, development partners, society organisations, private sector representatives, and foundations.
+The monitoring rounds focus on strengthening developing country institutions; transparency and predictability of development cooperation; gender equality; and multi-stakeholder partnerships.

 Development Assistance Committee

-Australia is an active member of the DAC, contributing to reform efforts currently underway to increase the forum's relevance and impact.
+Australia is an active member of the DAC, continuously striving to increase the forum's relevance, impact and reach.
 Australia has also played an active role in efforts to modernise Official Development Assistance (ODA) measures, standards and systems.
-This has included: adjustments to the way ODA loans are measured; a commitment to target ODA to countries most in need; updates to peace and security directives and work on a new measure for 'total official support for sustainable development' to complement the ODA measure.
+This has included: adjustments to the way Private Sector Instruments are measured and reported on; a commitment to target ODA to countries most in need; updates to peace and security directives; a recommendation and guidance on gender equality; and work on a new measure for 'total official support for sustainable development' (TOSSD) to complement the ODA measure.

-Australia contributes to shaping the analytical work of the DAC, including through support for the DAC Program of Work and Budget as well as work to improve peer review process.
-Australia takes part in DAC policy networks, including for gender equality, fragility and governance (for which Australia is co-chair).
-Australia also works with those bodies and programs that align closely with Australia's development priorities, in particular on conflict and fragility, leveraging other drivers of development such as domestic finance, and development finance statistics.
+Australia contributes to shape the DAC’s analytical work, including through support for the DAC Program of Work and Budget as well as work to improve DAC statistics.
+Australia takes part in DAC policy networks, including for gender equality, climate and environment, monitoring and evaluation, and development results.